-Machine guns, 50 caliber weapons, and bump stocks are extremely dangerous and have no place in civilian hands.
+Machine guns, 50 caliber weapons, and rapid fire trigger activators like bump stocks are extremely dangerous and have no place in civilian communities.

 Military-grade firearms, including machine guns and 50 caliber rifles, should not be in our homes, on our gun ranges, or on our hunting grounds.
 These destructive, deadly weapons of war can wreak havoc with a single pull of the trigger, and thorough regulation of them is essential to keep people safe.